Landsverk L-5

 Landsverk L-5 was one of the first tanks designed by the Swedish industrial company Landsverk.
 It was first produced in 1929 as a series of experimental wheeled-and-tracked vehicles utilizing the wheel-cum-track system.
 It never entered service and the prototype remained uncompleted.

+The concept was revived in the Landsverk L-30 design a few years later.